 Scholarly Commons Citation

 Mlyniec, Wallace J. and Etchison, Haley D., "Conceptualizing Student Practice for the 21st Century: Educational and Ethical Considerations in Modernizing the District of Columbia Student Practice Rules" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1458.
+1458.